 Support groups are held in places like hospitals, community centers, and churches.
 You’ll also find them online.
 The best place to start looking for a support group is through an organization like the National Psoriasis Foundation.

-It may be hard to talk to people about your psoriasis, even those closest to you.
-But starting the conversation can help the people that love you most give you the support you need.
+It may be hard to talk with people about your psoriasis, even those closest to you.
+But starting the conversation can help the people who love you most give you the support you need.

-Be more open and honest with friends and family.
+But try to be more open and honest with close friends and family.
 Help them understand what it’s like for you to live with this disease.
 Once they understand, they can be better allies.

 Having clearer skin can go a long way toward emotional improvement.
 When you’re less stressed about your skin, you may find you get fewer flares.

 You have many options for treating psoriasis.
 The treatment dermatologists usually try first is a topical steroid, which slows cell production and brings down inflammation in your skin.
-Other, nonsteroidal topicals include anthralin, synthetic vitamin D3, and vitamin A.
+Other, nonsteroidal topicals include:

-Phototherapy exposes your skin to UV light to stop skin cells from growing.
+Phototherapy may also be used.
+It works by exposing your skin to UV light to stop skin cells from growing.
 You can get this treatment at your doctor’s office or at home.

-The key to getting on the right treatment is to find a doctor you trust.
+The key to finding the right treatment is to choose a doctor you trust.
 “Make sure you see a board certified dermatologist and get the best recommendations,” Rieder says.

 Stress and psoriasis are closely linked.
 You’re more likely to have flare-ups when you’re stressed, and psoriasis can increase your stress levels.

 Seeing a dermatologist and getting on the right treatment can lead to clearer skin and less stress.
-A counselor or other mental health provider will help you manage the emotional symptoms of psoriasis while your treatment goes to work.
+A counselor or other mental health provider will help you manage the emotional symptoms of psoriasis while your treatment is under work.